heniu1985/taurus-mercatus/README.md

 ## General info

-I write that programm to learn python and help me in my investitions on Polish Stock Market (GPW).
+I write that program to learn python and help me in my investitions on Polish Stock Market (GPW).
-Program will analize quotes from selected companies and send email (maybe sms) if the conditions of my strategy are met.
+Program will analize quotes from selected companies and send email (later sms) if the conditions of my strategy are met.

 ## Technologies